 I encourage you to read Peggy Smith’s success story of how myofascial release treatments eliminated her recurrence of breast cancer.

 Want to learn how to self-treat your breasts?
 Join us in our annual Ins & Outs for Happy Breasts Clinic being offered in October.
 Click here for information on the clinic.
-Can’t make those dates, then give us a call and we would be happy to schedule an appointment with you to teach you self-care.
+Can’t make those dates, then give us a call at Natural Balance Therapy (262-746-9090) and we would be happy to schedule an appointment with you to teach you self-care for your breasts.